Writing Great Website Content

 At the heart of collaboration are workshops

-Over the years we have explored many ways of creating written content with our clients - we’ve tried our hand at writing it all for them, and we’ve tried letting them write it all themselves.
+Over the years we have explored the full spectrum of ways to create written content with our clients - from letting them write it all themselves, to writing it all for them.
 When we gave our clients free rain, they often produced work which didn’t align with the wireframes we designed, and when we did it all for them we weren't able to capture the essence that can only come from direct experience within an organisation.

 What we’ve found works best is more of a collaborative approach where we guide our clients through each step of the process with workshops while they write their own content internally.
 This allows both teams to feel confident knowing that we are working towards the same vision.
 It also empowers our clients to manage their own content strategy after the project is completed.